sifis-home/wp2-documents/wp2-deliverable-2.1/software-assessment.md

 - maximizing the *test coverage* improves the results of the dynamic *code analysis*
 - the computation of most of the *understandability objective metrics* is few orders of magnitude simpler than most of the **static code analysis** algorithms used to detect defects.
 Running the latter in the subset of the codebase deemed hard to understand by the former can provide useful results in a fraction of the time required to run the analysis over the full codebase corpus.

+There are many valid models in the literature for measuring source code maintainability:

+- The authors of [@aggarwall2002measure] proposed a model based on three main characteristics: code readability (RSC), documentation quality (DOQ), and software understandability (UOS).
+The measures that are computed are transformed into _fuzzy_ values, which will be processed and retransformed by domain experts.
+- [@antonellis2007measure] started from the characteristics of the ISO/IEC 9126 standard to propose a model for mapping _object-oriented_ metrics in order to evaluate and measure the maintainability of a software system.
+This method has been applied to an OSS-type software, demonstrating the possibility to measure code maintainability through a systematic process.
+- SIG Maintainability Model (SIG-MM): this model involves linking system-level maintainability characteristics with code-level measures in two steps.
+In the first pass, system-level characteristics are mapped to source code-level properties.
+In the second, one or more source code measures are determined for each property [@heitlager2007sigmm].
+- A probabilistic approach was adopted by [@bakota2011prob] for high-level computing features by integrating expert knowledge while addressing ambiguity.
+The value of code maintainability is viewed as a probability distribution.
+- SQUALE: this method is based on _Indices_, representing costs for evaluating various aspects of source code quality.
+There are two different models in the method: the _Quality Model_ used to formulate and organize the non-functional requirements related to code quality, and the _Analysis Model_ which contains both the rules that are used to normalize the measures and violations related to the code and the rules for aggregating the normalized values [@letouzey2012sqale].
+- QUAMOCO: This approach involves the development of a meta-model for software quality that starts from structuring quality-related concepts to defining the operational methods for assessing its fulfillment in a specific environment.
+Also, an evaluation method is provided to integrate with the previous meta-model.
+This approach is used for integrating the abstract quality definitions provided in the quality taxonomies with concrete software quality assessment and measurement techniques [@wagner2012quamoco].
+- [@bauer2012framework] proposed an alternative approach to the others analyzed so far, which involves using a framework that fits the needs of incremental quality and maintainability checks on the source code.
+This allows the incremental and distributed computation of quality metrics useful for software quality assessment and measurement, including both local and global metrics in the calculations.
+- Delta Maintainability Model (DMM): this model measures the maintainability of a code change as a ratio of low-risk code to overall modified code.
+It also identifies source code risk factors by reusing software metrics and risk profiles from the SIG-MM, applying new aggregation and scoring for software delta metrics at the level of fine-grained code changes, such as commits or pull requests, instead of aggregating at the system level [@dibiase2019dmm].

 ### Static code analysis